WerWolv/ImHex/README.md

 - [Roblabla](https://github.com/Roblabla) for adding MSI Installer support to ImHex
 - [jam1garner](https://github.com/jam1garner) and [raytwo](https://github.com/raytwo) for their help with adding Rust support to plugins
 - [Mailaender](https://github.com/Mailaender) for getting ImHex onto Flathub
-- [iTrooz](https://github.com/iTrooz) for many improvements related to release packaging and the GitHub Action runners.
+- [iTrooz](https://github.com/iTrooz) for many improvements and new features to Imhex
 - Everybody else who has reported issues on Discord or GitHub that I had great conversations with :)

 ### Dependencies